DarkoZlatarek/online_dog_show/README.md

 <br>

 3. Slug field not populating by itself when user makes a title input:
- * fixed by importing slugify from django.utils.text and adding "save" method inside class Enter - done as per instruction from StackOverflow (credited in Credits section) (credit to: stackoverflow - https://stackoverflow.com/questions/50436658/how-to-auto-generate-slug-from-my-album-model-in-django-2-0-4)
+ * fixed by importing slugify from django.utils.text and adding "save" method inside class Enter - done as per instruction from StackOverflow (credited in Credits section)

  <br>